 With your motorcycle level, place a towel on any painted surface to protect it from drips or spills.
 Remove the cap of the reservoir and set the cap on a clean, dust free surface.
-Some front brake reservoirs will a lid that is secured by two screws.
+Some front brake reservoirs will have a lid that is secured by two screws.
 Simply remove the screw to get the lid off.

 What Type of Brake Fluid Should You Use?

 DOT 3, DOT 4, DOT 5, DOT 5.1?
 Which one should you use?
-The main difference between these brake fluids are their boiling points.
+The main difference between these brake fluids is their boiling points.
 Motorcycle brakes function at high temperatures and you want to reduce the risk of boiling the brake fluid as much as possible.

-Usually riders who demand high performance from their motorcycles, will use a brake fluid with a higher boiling point.
+Usually, riders who demand high performance from their motorcycles will use a brake fluid with a higher boiling point.
 Those who race, or push their limits during a track day, will use their brakes heavily causing more heat.
 However, for a common or conservative street rider, the high boiling point is not as much of a factor.

 Here’s a quick reference of boiling points for all four fluids.